How to migrate processors from the Fields Array config type to the JSON Schema config type

 The value

-property is the actual data extracted from the document which conforms to the JSON Schema defined in the processor config.
+object is the actual data extracted from the document which conforms to the JSON Schema defined in the processor config.

 The metadata